-Larry will teach his son, Jason Ridge, and his grandson, Luke Ridge, all of the steps required to make a carousel animal in the same tradition that began in the 1800’s.
-Jason writes, “It is also our goal to continue the family legacy and appreciation of this skill that the master artist has started.
-We believe it is important to our area because someone has to be trained to carry on the maintenance, replacement, and restoration to the animals in our Chattanooga Carousels.
+As part of the 2020 Traditional Arts Apprenticeship Program, Larry taught his son, Jason Ridge, and his grandson, Luke Ridge, the steps required to build and carve a carousel animal in the same tradition that began in the 1800s.
+“It is also our goal to continue the family legacy and appreciation of this skill that the master artist has started.”
+Jason explains.
+“We believe it is important to our area because someone has to be trained to carry on the maintenance, replacement, and restoration to the animals in our Chattanooga Carousels.
 Additionally, someone needs to be trained to create new animals.”

 *This team is funded through a special partnership with the South Arts’ initiative In These Mountains: Central Appalachian Folk Art & Culture.